wisnia01/monitoring-the-containerization-environment/docs/documentation_monitoring.md

 @app.route('/fibonacci/<int:number>', methods=['GET'])
 def fibonacci(number):
     with trace.get_tracer(__name__).start_as_current_span("fibonacci-calculation"):
-        # rest of the code
+        # Rest of the code: Perform Fibonacci calculation based on the provided number.
 ```
 Here we can see an example of how to start a span.